Bahman-66/walkingdaybot/README.md

 # Weather Walking Bot

-This Telegram bot helps you determine the best time to go for a walk based on weather data.
-It uses the AccuWeather API to fetch weather data and the OpenAI API to analyze it.
+This versatile Telegram bot supports various day-to-day interactions.
+Utilizing the Gemini for enhanced functionality to provide personalized recommendations and assistance.
 ## Features

-- **Get Walk Recommendation:** Users can get the best time for a walk based on the weather data using the `/walk` command.
+- **Get Walk Recommendation:** Users can get the best time for a walk based on the weather.
-- **Daily Limits:** Each user has a maximum of 5 requests per day.
+- **Ask Anything:** You can ask your questions without needing to open any other application to reach the AI.
+- **Stock Updates:** Name your stock and get the latest updates with simple explanations.

 ## Setup